seonman/HarmanDeveloperDocs/docs/_build/html/_sources/api.txt

 getDeviceCountInGroupIndex()
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Gets the number of the devices that belongs to a group specified by the index.
+Gets the number of the speakers that belongs to a group specified by the index.

 **Signature:**
 	``- (NSInteger) getDeviceCountInGroupIndex:(NSInteger)groupIndex;``